Initiatives to Improve Access to Medicines

 Japan's Ministry of Health, Labour and Welfare (MHLW) invites requests for the development of unapproved or off-label drugs that have been approved for use in Europe and the United States but have yet to be approved in Japan.
 Upon receipt of such a request, MHLW, through a meeting of the Evaluation Committee on Unapproved or Off-Label Drugs with High Medical Needs, evaluates the medical need for the drug concerned and ascertains the validity of clinical studies required to support an application for approval and the drug's eligibility for an Application Based on Public Knowledge, thus promoting the development of such drugs by pharmaceutical manufacturers.

-Sumitomo Pharma also acts on requests for the development of unapproved and off-label drugs.
+We also act on requests for the development of unapproved and off-label drugs.
 Thus far, we have obtained approvals for 6 such drugs, among them a partial change to the approval details for the biguanide oral hypoglycemic agent METGLUCO® in September 2022, to include the additional indications of induction of ovulation in polycystic ovary syndrome and regulated ovarian stimulation for assisted reproduction in polycystic ovary syndrome.
 In addition, we are working on a development request for the use of RETHIO®, an alkylating anticancer agent belonging to the ethylenimine family, in the treatment of CNS lymphomas (including primary and other lymphomas with CNS invasion).

 Sumitomo Pharma’s responses on invitations/requests for development